 Before it creeps up on me any faster, I’ve decided to put our back to school routine back into action for the morning before we get too far out of it.

-Our morning school routine is pretty simple.
+Our school day morning routine is pretty simple:

 - Wake up